 Outpatient programs provide treatment to accommodate a range of schedules.
 Morning or evening treatment sessions allow people with work commitments to find a treatment schedule that fits their schedule.

 Types of outpatient treatment include:

 Standard Outpatient Programs — This is the least intensive form of outpatient treatment.
-Patients meet one to two times a week for a few hours to receive therapy.
+Clients meet one to two times a week for a few hours to receive therapy.

-Intensive Outpatient Programs (IOP) — This type of program meets several times a week, typically in the evening.
+Intensive Outpatient Programs (IOP) — This type of program meets several times a week, typically in the evening to accommodate clients returning to the workforce.
 Each session will last a few hours and may consist of group and individual counseling.

 The level of coverage for outpatient programs will depend on your UnitedHealthcare plan.
 Not everyone benefits from the same type of treatment.
-What works for one person may not be a good fit for someone else, which is why at Find The Best Rehab, we help you with the process of determining the solution that is tailor made for you or your loved one.
+What works for one person may not be a good fit for someone else, which is why at Find Addiction Rehabs, we help you with the process of determining the solution that is tailor-made for you or your loved one.